How to purchase a new property

 - Depending on the state you live in and the property price, you may be eligible for government grants and concessions.
 See our stamp duty calculator for the latest offers in your state.

 - The contract or agreed price you pay is for the final completed product, unlike buying off the plan where you are paying in installments to complete the property to your specifications.

-- When you buy a property off the plan you may limited say in the construction of the property and its features - rooms, layouts, colors etc.
+- When you buy a property off the plan you may have limited say in the construction of the property and its features - rooms, layouts, colours etc.

 Buying a house and land package

 When you buy a house and land package you are buying the land from the developer and you sign construction contract with a builder to complete your home.